-In this paper, we have introduced a k-Collective Influential Facility Placement problem based on the cumulative influence probability criteria defined in [5].
+In this paper, we have introduced a k-Collective Influential Facility Placement problem based on the cumulative influence probability criteria defined in [25].
 We prove that the proposed problem is NP-hard.
-Due to that, we present a basic greedy algorithm called GreedyP with a provable approximation bound $1 - \frac{1}{e}$.
-Considering the time cost of the algorithm may be large in huge dataset, we futher present a more efficient algorithm, namely GreedyPS, using FM sketch to dramatically speed up the moving object update process of GreedyP.
+Due to that, we present a basic greedy algorithm called GreedyP with a provable approximation bound $1 - \frac{1}{2}$.
+Considering the time cost of the algorithm may be large in huge dataset, we further present a more efficient algorithm, namely GreedyPS, using FM sketch to dramatically speed up the moving object update process of GreedyP.
 We also theoretically justify that, by varying the number of bitmaps adopted in GreedyPS, we are able to control the tradeoff between efficiency and accuracy.
 Empirical study over two real-world datasets justifies our theoretical study and demonstrates that GreedyP can achieve the best effectiveness with relatively longer running time; while GreedyPS can solve the problem more efficiently with a satisfied accuracy.
+Moreover, we further present two extension problems, namely k-Additional and k-Eliminative.
+We theoretically show that k-Additional (resp., k-Eliminative) degenerates (resp., is equivalent) to k-Collective problem.
+We also theoretically discuss the hardness of both problems, and present solutions with guaranteed approximation ratio.
+As part of our future work, we shall explore ways to further improve the efficiency while preserving high result quality.